Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/python-programming.md

     specification for the function.
   - Performs the specified operation in an efficient fashion, as determined through experiments that evaluate the function's performance.
+  - Correctly uses assignment statements, iteration constructs, conditional logic, and recursion in a way that passes the test suite, works efficiently, and conveys the intended purpose of the function.
   - Correctly uses discrete structures such as numbers, tuples, sets, streams, and sequences in a way that passes the test suite, works efficiently, and conveys the intended purpose of the function.